← qsimeon.github.io

 Real-Time Neural Decoding Under Hardware Constraints

-BrainStorm 2026 was hosted by Precision Neuroscience, the company behind the Layer7 micro-ECoG array — a 1024-electrode cortical surface implant already in clinical trials.
-Track 1 put that hardware front and center.
+BrainStorm 2026 was hosted by Precision Neuroscience, the company behind the Layer7 micro-ECoG array, a 1024-electrode cortical surface implant currently in clinical trials.
+Track 1 was built around that hardware.

 BrainStorm 2026 track overview